conan-io/conan-center-index/docs/faqs.md

 However, if logic is too complex (this is subjective and depends on the Conan review team) then just remove the option.
 After one month, we will welcome a PR removing the option that was deprecated.

+## Can I split a project into an installer and library package?

+No. Some projects provide more than a simple library, but also applications.
+For those projects, both libraries and executables should be kept together under the same Conan package.
+In the past, we tried to separate popular projects, like Protobuf, and it proved to be a complex and hard task to be maintained, requiring custom patches to disable parts of the building.
+Also, with the [context](https://docs.conan.io/en/latest/systems_cross_building/cross_building.html#conan-v1-24-and-newer) feature, we can use the same package as build requirement, for the same build platform, and as a regular requirement, for the host platform, when cross-building.